-Parents will be asked to support the School and College behaviour policy by:
+Parents will be asked to support the school behaviour policy by:

-- Attending relevant meetings throughout the year or as required. - Communicating with staff appropriately through home School and College contact.
-Home School and College contact is agreed with parents/carers and the class teacher.
+- Attending relevant meetings throughout the year or as required. - ➤ Communicating with staff appropriately through home school contact. - Home school contact is agreed with parents/carers and the class teacher.
 This will usually be through home school books. - Supporting techniques and routines used in school and trying to carry these on at home wherever possible.

-Working with Other Agencies
+6. Working with Other Agencies

-The School and College is able to provide extended pastoral services to the pupils.
-A range of School and College staff lead on establishing extended services and provision for pupils within the School and College and the local community.
+The school is able to provide extended pastoral services to the pupils.
+A range of school staff lead on establishing extended services and provision for pupils within the school and the local community.
+These are identified within our local offer.
 Other activities available to pupils may include:

-- After School and College clubs.
+- > After School clubs.

 - Holiday clubs.

 - Individual support e.g. Thrive, Play therapy and Music therapy.

-- Liaising with respite facilities.
+- > Liaising with respite facilities.